-Before you actually set up your feeder and mounts in their new outdoor home, you’ll need to perform the following two (or three) steps:
+Before you actually set up your feeder and mounts in their new outdoor home, you’ll need to perform the following steps:

 - Pair your mobile device with Bird Buddy’s camera module via Bluetooth in the app.
 This will take up to 3 minutes.

 - If this is your first time pairing Bird Buddy, the module will also have to go through the firmware update once the first two steps are completed (the update will take about 30 minutes).
-If necessary, you can resume charging the module's battery before initiating this step, as it has to remain above 40% for the duration of the update.
+If necessary, you can resume charging the module's battery before initiating this step, as the battery has to be at least 40% charged for a successful update.

 After those two (or three, if this is your first time using Bird Buddy) crucial steps are completed, you can take Bird Buddy to its outdoor setup and the in-app pairing flow will continue with the following section:

 4. Wi-Fi strength test that will make sure your Bird Buddy works in its new environment.

 If at any point in the process Bird Buddy doesn’t pair properly in a few tries, please take a look at our troubleshooting articles.

 All sections of the in-app pairing flow process are described in more detail below:

 - At the beginning of the pairing process, you have to set the name and location of your feeder.

 - Then you will be asked to enable Location Services (Android) and Bluetooth (iOS&Android).
 If your device runs on iOS, you don't have to enable location services.